raja1196/Personal-Site/content/posts/My-Experience-With-Uber-Ludwig.md

 ```python
  $ pip install ludwig[full]
 ```
+Once the installation is complete, you will be able to use the ludwig application (in essence ludwig cli).

 To be clear, all of this are well documented in [Ludwig's](https://uber.github.io/ludwig/getting_started/) website.
 But this is my experience following that and as user of the toolbox, see how simple it is.

 ### Experiment:
-In this blog, I will use ludwig's toolbox to classify emotions with facial emotion recognition.
-The [dataset](https://github.com/microsoft/FERPlus) can be downloaded from the Github repository.
 The toolbox necessitates use of CSV file as the dataset, and I could'nt figure a way around it yet.
+I will be using [Neural Machine translation dataset](https://github.com/jatinmandav/Neural-Machine-Translation) and will see what sort of meaningful insights ludwig provides.

+{{< figure src="/media/snip1.png" title="ludwig help" >}}